DanielDreamsBig/DanielDreamsBig/_includes/about/en.md

 # About
-Welcome to Amy Sang and Daniel's blog.
-Amy and Daniel are majoring in finance and statistics respectively.
-March 16th is a day worth remembering every year.

-Amy is a sophomore majoring in finance.
-He mainly studies green finance and has some insights into food culture.

-Daniel is a junior majoring in statistics, majoring in probability statistics and data analysis.
-I like computers ~~but prefer my wife~~.
+Welcome to Daniel's personal blog.
+Daniel is a recently graduate majoring in statistics, with talent in python programming.

+E-mail: danielzhang2021@outlook.com